-Lumbar vertebrae provide points of attachment for numerous muscles: erector spinae, interspinales, intertransversarii, latissimus dorsi, rotatores, and serratus posterior inferior.
+Lumbar vertebrae provide attachment points for numerous muscles: erector spinae, interspinales, intertransversarii, latissimus dorsi, rotatores, and serratus posterior inferior.

-There are a number of surgical procedures performed on the lumbar spine, especially for degenerative, infective, and traumatic spinal conditions.
+A number of surgical procedures are performed on the lumbar spine, especially for degenerative, infective, and traumatic spinal conditions.
 A few of them are:

 - Pedicle screw fixation

 - Oblique Lumbar Interbody Fusion

 The valve-less vertebral venous plexuses allow for the metastasis of cancer from the pelvis, such as that of the prostatic, to the vertebral column.